While safety and security should be a priority all year round, you should pay even closer attention to these matters during the holidays.

 4. Protect your business from internal theft

 Do you have enough people in your team to handle the rush?
 If not, you may want to start hiring seasonal employees.
 The roles for which to hire will depend on your company.
-Some retailers may need to bring in additional cashiers, while other stores may require additional security personnel as well.
+Some retailers may need to bring in additional cashiers, while other stores may require more security personnel as well.

-Do note that while hiring more people can certainly make things easier during the holidays, it can sometimes lead to internal theft.
+Do note that while hiring people can certainly make things easier during the holidays, it can sometimes lead to internal theft.
 Prevent that with the following best practices:

 Conduct background checks